RaghavAnalyst/Projects/README.md

 # Projects-Done
-All the projects done on python are available here
+All the projects done on python and sql are available here